Locally rigid $\infty$-categories: Introduction

 \subsection{Relation to other work}

 As mentioned in the introduction, the notion of rigid \category{} comes from the work of Gaitsgory and Rozenblyum \cite{GR}, and was further studied in \cite{HSSS}; and that of locally rigid \category{} comes from \cite{kazhdan}.
-Many of the results we prove here can be found there in some form or other, and part of this work can be seen as an organization of these facts, as well as a generalization to arbitrary bases.
+Some of the results we prove here can be found there, at least in the special case $\V$ is itself rigid over $\Sp$.

-Much of it is also inspired by the work of Clausen and Scholze on nuclear categories, and some of it also comes directly from the horse's mouth, such as \Cref{cor:rigtrcl} and the corresponding \Cref{cor:trclexQ}, that I learned directly from Dustin Clausen.
+Some of it is also inspired by the work of Clausen and Scholze on nuclear categories, and some of it also comes directly from the horse's mouth, such as \Cref{cor:rigtrcl} and the corresponding \Cref{cor:trclexQ}, that I learned directly from Dustin Clausen.